ditsky/PresentationAssistant/README.md

 We are the 2019 [**Brandeis SPARK Program**](https://www.brandeis.edu/innovation/grant-programs/spark/index.html) grand prize winner with $5000 funding.

-Dr. Tim Hickey (tjhickey@brandeis.edu) is our advisor.
+Dr. Timothy J. Hickey is our advisor.

 ## Notes